jenningsanderson/irjs-osm/README.md

 		-o, --outFile <path/to/file.ext>  A file to write the output, defaults to stdout -b, --bbox <path/to/bbox.config>  The bounding box configuration file, defaults to ./bbox.config

+### Persistence
+There are two options for persistence: Mongo and Elastic Search.
+The flags are set as the desired format:

+	irosm changesets -l 10 -f search

+	irosm changesets -l 10 -f mongo

 ### Example